Operation Reinhard: Death camps

 The SS pumped exhaust fumes from a large internal-combustion engines through long pipes into sealed rooms, murdering the people inside by carbon monoxide poisoning.
 Beginning in February–March 1943, the bodies of the dead were exhumed and cremated in pits.
 Treblinka, the last camp to become operational, used knowledge learned by the SS previously.
 With two powerful engines, (Note: The Treblinka and Sobibor death camps were built in roughly the same timeframe.
 During the construction of the gas chambers at Sobibor SS-Scharführer Erich Fuchs installed a 200-horsepower, water-cooled V-8 gasoline engine as the killing mechanism there, according to his own postwar testimony at the Sobibor trial.
 Fuchs installed a similar engine at Treblinka as well.
 There's an ongoing debate with regard to the type of fuel at Treblinka used as the lethal agent.
 The chief argument for its identification as petrol (i.e., gasoline, or gas) comes directly from the eyewitness testimonies of insurgents who survived the Treblinka uprising.
 On 2 August 1943, they set ablaze a petrol tank causing it to explode.
 No second tank containing a different type of fuel (i.e., diesel) was ever mentioned in any known literature on the subject.
 All diesel motors require diesel fuel; the engine and the fuel work together as a system.
 An effort in the late '30s to extend the diesel engine's use to passenger cars was interrupted by World War II.
-Therefore, the cars driven by the SS at Trebinka (see Rajzman 1945 at U.S. Congress, and Ząbecki's court testimonies at Düsseldorf) could not have been fueled by diesel, and neither was the killing apparatus without a second fuel tank on premises.) run by SS-Scharführer Erich Fuchs, and the gas chambers soon rebuilt of bricks and mortar, this death factory had murdered between 800,000 and 1,200,000 people within 15 months, disposed of their bodies, and sorted their belongings for shipment to Germany.
+Therefore, the cars driven by the SS at Treblinka (see Rajzman 1945 at U.S. Congress, and Ząbecki's court testimonies at Düsseldorf) could not have been fueled by diesel, and neither was the killing apparatus without a second fuel tank on premises.) run by SS-Scharführer Erich Fuchs, and the gas chambers soon rebuilt of bricks and mortar, this death factory had murdered between 800,000 and 1,200,000 people within 15 months, disposed of their bodies, and sorted their belongings for shipment to Germany.